yongsyongs/FlutterSyntaxHighlighter/README.md

 As an example, I have added RSyntaxHighlighter for the statistical language R. RSyntaxHighlighter recognizes keywords, literals, built-in, number, quoted string, and comment.

+SyntaxHighlighter's highlights and other methods may not be complete.
+If an issue is reported or found, I will try to fix it, but it will be difficult for me to give quick feedback.
+Instead, the source code is simple, so I recommend customizing it yourself.